The Web address of this article is http://sfhelp.org/cx/apps/addicted.htm

 intervention.
 If the addict is a child, also

-this for useful options.
+see this for

 Pause and notice your thoughts and feelings now.